dineshkummarc/Picturo2.0/README.md

  - [x] Add possibility to hide folders to users via administration.
 By default, a new folder is available for all users.
  - [x] Administrator can manage pictures (rotate, cropped, cut, reduce, setWidth, setHeight).
 Modifications are made on thumbnails.
 Originals are not modified.
  - [x] Add error view
+ - [x] Added a new design for error view
  - [x] Update theme (footer is always at the bottom of the page -not bottom of the screen- whatever the height of content)
  - [x] Pictures (originals) can be download one by one by users
  - [x] javascript preloader for big pictures